defiestc/Azure-AI-Services-Containers/README.md

 ## Use the container

-1. In your editor, open **rest-test.cmd** and edit the **curl** command it contains (shown below), replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.
+1. Open a shell command prompt and enter the following **curl** command (shown below):.

     ```
     curl -X POST "http://20.231.246.136:5000/text/analytics/v3.1/sentiment" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'The performance was amazing!
 The sound could have been clearer.'},{'id':2,'text':'The food and service were unacceptable.
 While the host was nice, the waiter was rude and food was cold.'}]}"
     ```

-2. Save your changes to the script by pressing **CTRL+S**.
-Note that you do not need to specify the Azure AI services endpoint or key - the request is processed by the containerized service.
-The container in turn communicates periodically with the service in Azure to report usage for billing, but does not send request data.
-3. Enter the following command to run the script:

-    ```
-    ./rest-test.cmd
-    ```

-4. Verify that the command returns a JSON document containing information about the sentiment detected in the two input documents (which should be postive and negative, in that order).
+2. Verify that the command returns a JSON document containing information about the sentiment detected in the two input documents (which should be postive and negative, in that order).

+    > **Note**: You can also use SOAP UI and any other tool to test the REST endpoint.

 ## Clean Up